mrc4tt/GameServerKernel/README.md

 # GameServerKernel / Scripts
 This repo will be used for support/provide GameServerKernel for Linux - **1000HZ & 100HZ**

-## [.config file here - 1000HZ](https://raw.githubusercontent.com/MikkelDK/GameServerKernel/master/config) - Rename  ".config" on your server, if you want to compile your own kernel.
+## [config](https://raw.githubusercontent.com/MikkelDK/GameServerKernel/master/config) - Rename  ".config" on your server, if you want to compile your own kernel.

 ## Rates / Script to gameserver:
 (**This rates is for CSGO Server!**) - Test it out, it's recommend to test: